rhanmiano/the-starred-ph/README.md

 ## Objectives

-1. Promote fellow pinoy developers and their projects
+1. Promote fellow Pinoy developers and their projects
-2. Learn more about testing and Github actions
+2. Learn more about unit testing and Github actions
 3. Learn how open source community works

 ## Setup and Dependencies